Flag of India: Early tricolour development

 In Europe, in 1579, during the Eighty Years' War, which established the independence of the Dutch Republic from the Spanish Empire, newly formed Netherlands adopted the first tricolour in the world, known as Prinsenvlag, an orange-white-blue flag.
 This flag symbolised independence.
 During the French Revolution, in 1790, Le Tricolore, a blue, white and red flag was adopted to symbolise republicanism (overthrow of monarchy).
 The flag of the Netherlands inspired the flag of France, which in turn inspired many further tricolour flags in countries around the world.
 Every country took to its own choice of colors to be represented in their tricolours.

 The partition of Bengal (1905) resulted in the introduction of a new flag representing the Indian independence movement that sought to unite the multitude of castes and races within the country.

 The Vande Mataram flag, part of the nationalist Swadeshi movement, comprised Indian religious symbols represented in western heraldic fashion.
-The tricolour flag included eight white lotuses on the upper green band representing the eight provinces, a sun and a crescent on the bottom red band, and the Vande Mataram slogan in Hindi on the central yellow band.
+The tricolour flag included eight white lotuses on the upper green band representing the eight provinces, a sun and a crescent on the bottom red band, and the Vande Mataram slogan in the Devanagari script on the central yellow band.
 The flag was launched in Calcutta bereft of any ceremony and the launch was only briefly covered by newspapers.
 The flag was not covered in contemporary governmental or political reports either but was used at the annual session of the Indian National Congress.
 A slightly modified version was subsequently used by Madam Bhikaji Cama at the second International Socialist Congress in Stuttgart in 1907.
 Despite the multiple uses of the flag, it failed to generate enthusiasm amongst Indian nationalists.

 Around the same time, another proposal for the flag was initiated by Sister Nivedita, a Hindu reformist and disciple of Swami Vivekananda.
 The flag consisted of a thunderbolt in the centre and a hundred and eight oil lamps for the border, with the Vande Mataram caption split around the thunderbolt.
 It was also presented at the Indian National Congress meeting in 1906.
 Soon, many other proposals were initiated, but none of them gained attention from the nationalist movement.

 In 1909, Lord Ampthill, former Governor of the Madras Presidency, wrote to The Times of London in the run-up to Empire Day pointing out that there existed "no flag representative of India as a whole or any Indian province...
 Surely this is strange, seeing that but for India there would be no Empire."